Mark Proksch: Early life

 Proksch grew up in Onalaska, Wisconsin, and is a graduate of Onalaska High School and the University of Wisconsin–Eau Claire.

 K-Strass

-Proksch had the alias of Kenny "K-Strass" Strasser early in his career, during which he appeared on small-market local newscasts as a hapless "yo-yo master."
+Proksch had the alias Kenny "K-Strass" Strasser early in his career, during which he appeared on small-market local newscasts as a hapless "yo-yo master."
 In these appearances, he fabricated stories about visiting schools to speak to children about environmentalism.
 When asked to perform tricks live on the air, he would display a complete inability to do any of them.
 The character of K-Strass was described by online magazine Paste as "the funniest thing that's ever happened" and speaking "in a nasal Midwestern accent, with a halting cadence that was both awkward and deliberate."
 K-Strass was created when Proksch's temp job at an ad agency fell through.

 Proksch also appeared as K-Strass while opening for Gregg Turkington's Neil Hamburger on tour.
 Turkington and Proksch would work together again on On Cinema.